 Jolisa Beavers, CEO

 Jolisa Beavers is a sister, educator, social worker, and the Founder of 4ward Inclusion Consulting, Incorporated.
 As an advocate for racial, gender, and LGBT+ rights, Jolisa has facilitated at national conferences across the nation including the annual New York City DOE-sponsored Education Revolution Conference and the annual Coalition of Schools Educating Boys of Color (COSEBOC).

-Jolisa launched the organization through a belief that vulnerability is a superpower and that those closest to the issues are the best ones to locate solutions.
+Jolisa launched the organization through a belief that vulnerability is a superpower and that those closest to the issues are the best ones to discover solutions.
 Jolisa approaches her work through an intersectional lens heightened by her own marginalized identities and experiences growing up in Harlem.
 4ward Inclusion works to shift the conditions that prevent youth from marginalized populations from being successful in life through the idea that it takes a village to raise a child.
 Therefore, 4ward Inclusion’s antiracism and anti-oppressive programming are for youth, educators, parents/guardians, and community organizations.
-The organization currently partners with organizations and schools in New York City, New Jersey, and Detroit and has shifted the mindsets of individuals that develop programs and policies in low-income communities.
+The organization currently partners with other organizations and schools in New York City, New Jersey, and Detroit, and has shifted the mindsets of individuals that develop policies and similar programs in low-income communities.

-Jolisa is a New York City native and has lived in Atlanta, Ga, and Boston, Massachusetts where she embraced new experiences that help her to lead a national nonprofit organization.
-Jolisa’s work has been seen on the Bronx Net and Pix 11 news, and Jolisa’s work has been published in Language Magazine, a national education platform that combats the inequities that language learners face across the country.
+Jolisa is a New York City native but has also lived in Atlanta, Ga, and Boston, Massachusetts where she embraced new experiences that help her to lead a national nonprofit organization.
+Jolisa’s work has been seen on the Bronx Net and Pix 11 news.
+Her work has been published in Language Magazine, a national education platform that combats the inequities that language learners face across the country.

 Meet the Board

 Director of Communication, Outreach and Engagement at MetCo